HL7/fhir-skin-wound-ig/source/pages/usecase-receive.md

 ##  Introduction

-### Wound Assessment Template (WAT) Scenario - Use Case - Originate and Retain.
+### Wound Assessment and Treatment Template (WATT) Scenario - Use Case - Originate and Retain.

-Demonstrate how an EHR actor incorporates the [FHIR Record Lifecycle Event (RLE) Implementation Guide (IG)](http://hl7.org/fhir/R4/ehrsrle/ehrsrle.html) processing of the Originate/Retain and Amend Record Content events when receiving Wound Assessement Template data.
+Demonstrate how an EHR actor incorporates the [FHIR Record Lifecycle Event (RLE) Implementation Guide (IG)](http://hl7.org/fhir/R4/ehrsrle/ehrsrle.html) processing of the Originate/Retain and Amend Record Content events when receiving Wound Assessement and Treatment Template (WATT) data.

 The focus of this use case is the verification and validation of recording and storage of the FHIR Record Lifecycle Event data represented by the FHIR Resource Types of [AuditEvent](http://hl7.org/fhir/R4/ehrsrle/ehrsrle-auditevent.html) and [US Core Provenance (R4)].